 Construction and Architecture

 In the building and construction industry, stainless steel is used in building and architectural detail or design.
 Exteriors of buildings large and small are clad stainless steel.
-Due to its remarkable strength, its high corrosion resistant properties, and aesthetic appeal, engineers look to stainless steel in the building bridges around the world.
+Due to its remarkable strength, its high corrosion-resistant properties, and aesthetic appeal, engineers look to stainless steel in building bridges around the world.
 It is also suitable for interior features such as handrails, backsplashes, countertops, and public restrooms.

 The transportation sector is greatly impacted by fabricated stainless steel products.
 The automotive, aerospace, rail, and marine industries all rely on stainless steel parts and components.
 The average passenger car alone uses about 30 to 45 pounds of stainless steel, notably in exhaust systems and for smaller parts such as hose clamps and seatbelt springs.
 Its been used in the fabrication of commuter trains since the 1930s, and today it is used for high-speed trains that have stainless rail transport applications.
 Bus bodies, too, and some tram fleets are increasingly made of stainless steel.
 Marine-grade stainless steel is also used in seafaring vessels—cargo tanks, piping, deck grills, housings for equipment, anchor chains, shackles, handrails, and much more are fabricated with stainless steel.